thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 is specified.
 Translators should review fuzzy strings and update their translations if necessary before deleting the fuzzy flag.

-Strings that no longer exist are considered obsolete by `msgmerge` and are commented out.
+Strings that no longer exist are considered obsolete by `msgmerge` and commented out.

 Similar to `msgfmt`, GUI editors may provide a utility command for merging PO files, but otherwise `msgmerge` has to be ran on each PO/POT file, making